-Sims Law, PLLC provides debtors with debt relief through Chapter 13 bankruptcy.
+Sims Bankruptcy Law provides debtors with debt relief through Chapter 13 bankruptcy.
 Chapter 13 is also known as a repayment plan over thirty six to sixty months.
 The “repayment plan” moniker is somewhat misleading in that you will not necessarily repay all of your debts.
 The amount that you will need to repay is dependent on a number of factors such as your income, expenses, household size, and number of claims that file, just to name a few.

 Chapter 13 can be a good option for those that are behind on car payments and facing repossession, those that are behind on mortgage payments and facing foreclosure, those that have high interest on their car payment, those that have a high income compared to their household size, and those that have tax debt or are behind on child support.

 My home has been listed for foreclosure, what can I do?

 A Chapter 13 repayment plan will allow you to keep your home and prevent the foreclosure proceeding from taking place.
 In a chapter 13, you will have a maximum of 60 months to repay the arrearage that you owe to your mortgage company.
 You will pay a Chapter 13 trustee a certain amount of your disposable income and in turn, the Chapter 13 trustee will pay the mortgage company to catch up the amount you are behind.
 You will also pay the mortgage payment going forward directly to them so at the end of the Chapter 13, you will be totally caught up on your mortgage payments.